Serverless functions

 - CI/CD pipelines with strict size limits

-Learn more in the docs here.
-Curious why we're moving away from the Rust engine?
-Take a look at why we're transitioning from Rust binary engines to an all-TypeScript approach for a faster, lighter Prisma ORM in our blog post.
+Curious why we moved away from the Rust engine?
+Take a look at why we transitioned from Rust binary engines to an all-TypeScript approach for a faster, lighter Prisma ORM in this blog post.

 Guides for Serverless Function providers